Observable sets for Schr\"odinger equations on combinatorial graphs: Introduction

-\begin{theorem} Let $(\Z/N\Z)^d$ be $d$-dimensional discrete tori with vertex number $N^d$.
-For every $d\ge 1$ there exist $c>0$ and an infinite sequence $N_m\to\infty$ such that there are sets $E_{N_m}\subset (\Z/N_m\Z)^d$ with $|E_{N_m}|\ge c\,N_m^d$ for all $m$, which are not observable at any time. \end{theorem} The remark below compares the differences for observability between the continuous tori and the discrete tori. \begin{itemize} \item [($\mathbf{R}_5$)] On continuous tori $\mathbb{T}^d$, every non-empty open set is observable at any time (see, e.g. \cite{AM14, BBZ13, BZ12, Har89, Jaf90, Kom92, Tao21}).
+We remark that on continuous tori $\mathbb{T}^d$, every non-empty open set is observable at any time (see, e.g. \cite{AM14, BBZ13, BZ12, Har89, Jaf90, Kom92, Tao21}).
 Furthermore, every positive-measure set on $\mathbb{T}^2$ is observable at any time \cite{BZ19}, and a key ingredient in the proof is the construction of semiclassical defect measures to enforce mass concentration along rational directions.
-In contrast, Theorem \ref{thm:tori} shows that due to arithmetic structure effects, some discrete tori contain high-density subsets that remain not observable at any time as the number of vertices tends to infinity. \end{itemize}
+In contrast, Theorem \ref{thm:tori} shows that due to arithmetic structure effects, some discrete tori contain high-density subsets that remain not observable at any time as the number of vertices tends to infinity.

-We mention that there are also studies about observability results for Schrödinger equations on negatively curved manifolds, see for instance \cite{AnRi12, DJ18, DJN21, Jin18}.
-We also highlight the quantitative Hautus-type resolvent estimates established in \cite{DJ18, DJN21}.
+Finally, beyond flat Euclidean and toroidal geometries, another important source of observability phenomena comes from negatively curved spaces.
+We mention that there are also studies of observability for Schr\"odinger equations on negatively curved manifolds, see for instance \cite{AnRi12, DJ18, DJN22, Jin18}.
+We also highlight the quantitative Hautus-type resolvent estimates established in \cite{DJ18, DJN22}.
 A central idea in those works is the fractal uncertainty principle, introduced in \cite{DZ16} and recently extended to higher dimensions in \cite{Coh25}.
+As a discrete counterpart of negatively curved spaces, regular trees also provide a natural testing ground for observability phenomena.
+It would be interesting to obtain an intrinsic characterization of observable sets on tree graphs, where the exponential volume growth and boundary structure may play a role analogous to the hyperbolic dynamics in the manifold setting.